backstage/backstage/.changeset/heavy-mice-raise.md

 '@backstage/plugin-scaffolder-react': patch
 ---

-Fix issue with `Stepper` causing additional re-renders, and not `memoizing` properly
+Fix issue with `Stepper` and trying to trim additional properties.
+This is now all behind `liveOmit` and `omitExtraData` instead.